VladimirMickic/Public_Transport/README.md

 The diagnosis is usually the interesting part with this kind of project.
 A few of the worse ones:

 **Reliability score stuck at 0/100 (since fixed).** An earlier version of this project used a custom penalty formula (`100 - 10 × avg |adherence|`) instead of industry-standard OTP%.
 About 10% of pings reported absolute adherence over 30 minutes (stale counters, ghost trips), which dragged the average past 12 minutes and floored the score at zero.
 The fix was to abandon the custom formula entirely and switch to straight OTP% (on-time count / total × 100), which is what transit authorities actually report.
 The old formula was clever but unbenchmarkable; OTP% is universally understood.

-**Phantom bars for future hours.** Route Detail charts at 7 PM ET showed authentic-looking bars for hours 20, 21, 22 (hours that hadn't started yet).
-UTC vs ET, again.
-After 8 PM ET it's already tomorrow in UTC, so last night's late-evening pings landed in today's filter.
-Silver's `hour_of_day` column was correct (it stored the ET hour), which is why the bars looked real.
-The fix was the global timezone replace mentioned above.

-**Heatmap painting central Erie bright red regardless of delay.** `px.density_mapbox` does a 2-D kernel density estimate weighted by the z value, so a thousand on-time pings clustered downtown integrated to a huge weight even though every individual ping was fine.
-The map was accurately drawing ping density and I was reading it as delay.
-Switched to `px.scatter_mapbox` with one dot per ping, color keyed to route.
-Different chart, no KDE distortion.

 **Date picker silently running 30-day SQL on single-day picks.** `st.date_input` returns a bare `date` for single-date mode and a tuple for range mode.
 The sidebar only handled the tuple case and fell back to a 30-day default for everything else, which meant every single-date selection was running 30 days of SQL behind the scenes.
 Fix: handle all four return shapes (`tuple[2]`, `tuple[1]`, bare `date`, fallback) and collapse single-day picks to `(day, day)`.